SAFA-SNN: Sparsity-Aware On-Device Few-Shot Class-Incremental Learning with Fast-Adaptive Structure of Spiking Neural Network: Experiments

-\textbf{Energy consumption.} Following~\citep{yao2023attention}, we present the theoretical \textit{inference energy} of different ANNs and SNNs (See Appendix for~\ref{appx:energy} for formulations and results).
-The measurement of \textit{Training Energy Consumption} uses the built-in sensor values (e.g., GPU, I/O) between the RAM and storage on the Jetson Orin AGX device~\citep{nvidiaJetsonOrin}, which is gauged by multiplying power (W) by time.
+\textbf{Energy consumption.} The measurement of \textit{actual energy consumption} in training uses the built-in sensor values (e.g., GPU, I/O) between the RAM and storage on the Jetson Orin AGX device~\citep{nvidiaJetsonOrin}, which is gauged by multiplying power (W) by time.
 We put the training energy consumption in Figure~\ref{fig:trainin_energy_consumption}.
 It can be seen that SAFA-SNN exhibits notably lower energy consumption than baselines.
+Following~\cite{yao2023attention}, we present the \textit{theoretical inference energy consumption} of different ANNs and SNNs in Appendix~\ref{appx:energy}, with detailed formulas and results.

-\textbf{The Run-Time Cost.} Figure \ref{fig:train_time_cifar100} compares the run-time cost of SAFA-SNN and baselines with Spiking VGG variant.
-Our neuronal dynamics, combined with ZOO and prototype subspace projection, reduce unnecessary training time without modifying synaptic weights or adjusting parameter spaces, achieving lower runtime and outperforming other baselines in both efficiency and effectiveness.
+\textbf{Time efficiency.} Figure \ref{fig:train_time_cifar100} compares the time efficiency of SAFA-SNN and baselines with Spiking VGGs.
+Our neuronal dynamics, combined with ZOO and prototype subspace projection, reduce unnecessary training time without modifying synaptic weights or adjusting parameter spaces, outperforming baselines in both efficiency and effectiveness.
+(Described in detail in Appendix~\ref{appx:time_efficiency}).